JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 fib 10;; (* get the 10th Fibonacci number; 2^10 steps so don't make input too big! *)
 ```

-Nested conditionals as above are generally avoided in OCaml since they are not very readable.
-For example here is an easier to read `fib` using pattern `match` notation similar to Java/C `switch` (we will cover `match` in detail later):
+* Nested conditionals as above are generally avoided in OCaml since they are not very readable.
+* Here is an easier to read `fib` using pattern `match` notation similar to Java/C `switch` (we will cover `match` in detail later):

 ```ocaml
 let rec fib x = match x with